Daniil Kvyat: Toyota Racing Series

-Formula Renault (2010–2012)
+Formula Renault

 After two races with Koiranen Bros.
 Motorsport in 2010, in the Eurocup Formula Renault 2.0 finale at Barcelona and a fourth-place finish in the Formula Renault UK Winter Series, Kvyat, and his Formula BMW and Red Bull Junior teammate Carlos Sainz Jr., joined Koiranen for full 2011 seasons in both the Eurocup and the Formula Renault 2.0 Northern European Cup.
 He finished as runner-up behind Sainz, Jr. in the Northern European Cup standings with seven wins, including a hat-trick of wins at Monza.
 In the Eurocup he was outpaced by former Formula BMW rival Robin Frijns and Sainz, scoring two wins at Spa and the Nürburgring.

 For 2012, Kvyat remained in the Formula Renault category, competing in both Formula Renault 2.0 Alps and the Eurocup Formula Renault 2.0 series.
 His debut in the Alps championship was marked with a dominating double win at Monza.
 In May he returned to the Eurocup, and recorded a double win in the opening round of the season at Motorland Aragón.
 In the Eurocup, Kvyat's main rival was Stoffel Vandoorne, who won four races versus Kvyat's six but he also never finished a single race below P4.
 Kvyat lost points at Nürburgring due to a wrong tyre choice by his team, and at Hungaroring after crashing with Oliver Rowland.
 The fate of the title was decided in the last round of the championship in Barcelona.
 Koiranen GP made a wrong call in the mixed conditions and selected wet tyres for Kvyat although the circuit was drying up after the rain; most of the other drivers on the grid started on slick tires.
 Thus, having lost several positions in the last part of the race, Kvyat did not score enough points to secure the title.
 In the Alps series, the Russian was fighting Norman Nato.
 Barcelona hosted the series finale just a couple of hours after the finish of the Eurocup race.
 Two title contenders crashed out and, having more overall points in the championship, Kvyat won the title.
 Russian driver remained with the Red Bull Junior Team and progressed to the GP3 Series for 2013.